programminghistorian/jekyll/lessons/automated-downloading-with-wget.md

 Either way, you now have a directory that we will be working in.
-Now open up your command line interface and navigate to the `wget-activehistory`{.filename} directory.
-As a reminder, you can
+Now open up your command line interface and navigate to the `wget-activehistory` directory.
+As a reminder, you can type:
-type:

 ``` bash
 cd [directory]
 ```

 to navigate to a given directory.
-If you’ve made this directory in your home directory, you should be able to type
-`cd wget-activehistory`{.userinput} to move to your new directory.
+If you’ve made this directory in your home directory, you should be able to type `cd wget-activehistory` to move to your new directory.

 Enter the following command: